-We take every opportunity and use every means to engage in communications with important Meiji Group stakeholders (our customers, employees, business partners, shareholders and investors, global environment, and society).
+We take every opportunity and use every means to engage in communications with important Meiji Group stakeholders ("our customers," "shareholders and investors," "company employees," "business partners," "local communities, nature and future generations" and "government agencies , NPO/NGO and organizations").
 In this way, we answer the expectations of our stakeholders and fulfill our social responsibilities.